electronifie/chain-builder/README.md

 **@param** `fn function(\*,\*)` a callback that receives an error as the first parameter or the last call's result as the second.

 #### #transform(fn)
 Alter the current value in the chain.
-Called when the previous call returned successfully, or if one of the previous calls
+Called when the previous call returned successfully, or if one of the previous calls.
+The passed function has acces to _context methods_.
 ```javascript
 request()
   .get('http://jsonip.com')